Malachi 2 – Unfaithful Priests and Broken Marriages

 For he is the messenger of the LORD of hosts.”

 a.
 My covenant was with him: God promised Levi that his descendants would be scattered in Israel.
 This was turned into a wonderful blessing when Levi was designated as the priestly tribe and the priests were sprinkled throughout Israel.

 b.
-So he feared Me: God uses Levi as an example for the priests in the days of Malachi.
-Levi is shown to be an example of:
+So he feared Me: God used Levi as an example for the priests in the days of Malachi.
+Levi was shown to be an example of:

 d.
 The lips of a priest should keep knowledge: Because the priests had to hold and spread God’s word they had to do it with knowledge, so the people could seek the law from his mouth.
 Leaders should be knowledgeable messengers of God’s word.